Conservative projection-based data-driven model order reduction of a fluid-kinetic spectral solver: Numerical Results

 We initialize the particle distribution function of species $s$ as perturbed Maxwellians

 where $\epsilon$ is the amplitude of the initial perturbation, $n_{s}$ is the initial average density, and $u_{s}$ and $\alpha_{s}$ are the Hermite velocity shifting and scaling parameters, respectively.
 The FOM and ROM initial conditions are the same since the only nonzero coefficient at $t=0$ is the zeroth Hermite coefficient.
 We consider the ions as a stationary neutralizing background, which appears as a source term in the Poisson equation.
 The setup parameters for the weak Landau damping and two-stream instability are listed in Table~\ref{tab:setup-parameters}.
+For each benchmark problem, we vary a single parameter and use four uniformly spaced samples for training.
+In high-dimensional parameter spaces, more strategic sample selection can be achieved through adaptive methods such as greedy search or local sensitivity analysis~\cite{benner_2015_parametric_survey}.